China suspends visas for South Koreans in virus retaliation

 Associated Press

-BEIJING (AP) — China suspended issuing visas Tuesday for South Koreans to come to the country for tourism or business in apparent retaliation for COVID-19 testing requirements imposed by South Korea on Chinese travelers, according to a notice posted by the Chinese Embassy in Seoul.
+BEIJING (AP) — The Chinese government suspended issuing tourist and business visas Tuesday for South Koreans — and reportedly for Japanese too — in apparent retaliation for COVID-19 testing requirements imposed by those countries on travelers from China.

-The brief notice, published on the embassy WeChat account, said the ban will continue until South Korea lifts its “discriminatory measures on entrance by China” to the country.
+The Chinese Embassy in Seoul, in a brief notice on its WeChat social media account, said the ban would continue until South Korea lifts its “discriminatory entry measures” against China.

+It would be “regrettable” if restrictions are imposed, the official said, speaking on customary condition of anonymity.

+China’s Foreign Ministry threatened countermeasures last week against countries that had announced new virus testing requirements for travelers from China.
+At least 10 in Europe, North American and Asia have done so recently, with officials expressing concern about a lack of information about rapidly spreading virus outbreaks in China.

-No other details were given, although China has threated to retaliate against countries that require travelers from China to show a negative test result for COVID-19 taken within the previous 48 hours.
-The announcement appeared to apply only to new applicants, and said nothing about South Koreans currently holding visas.
+The Chinese announcement in South Korea appeared to apply only to new applicants, and said nothing about South Koreans currently holding visas.

+South Korea’s Foreign Ministry said in a statement that “our government’s step to strengthen anti-virus measures on passengers arriving from China is based on scientific and objective evidence.
+We have provided information to the international community in a transparent manner and we have communicated with the Chinese side in advance.”

-Withholding visas from Korean or Japanese businesspeople could delay the revival of fully fledged commercial activity and potential new investments following China’s abrupt lifting of anti-virus controls.
+A withholding of visas from South Korean or Japanese businesspeople could delay a hoped-for revival of commercial activity and potential new investment following China’s abrupt lifting of anti-virus controls last month.

-Business groups warned earlier that global companies were shifting investment plans away from China because it was too hard for foreign executives to visit.
-A handful of foreign auto and other executives have visited China over the past three years, but companies have relied on Chinese employees or managers already in the country to run their operations.
+Business groups had warned earlier that global companies were shifting investment plans away from China because it was too hard for foreign executives to visit under the pandemic controls.
+A handful of foreign auto and other executives have visited China over the past three years, but many companies have relied on Chinese employees or managers already in the country to run their operations.

-China has yet to say when it might resume issuing tourist visas on a large scale.

-In a phone call with his South Korean counterpart, Park Jin, Chinese Foreign Minister Qin Gang “expressed concern” about the measures taken by South Korea and said he “hopes that the South Korean side will uphold an objective and scientific attitude.”
+In a phone call on Monday before the visa suspension was announced, Chinese Foreign Minister Qin Gang “expressed concern” about the measures taken by South Korea to his counterpart, Foreign Minister Park Jin.
+Qin said he “hopes that the South Korean side will uphold an objective and scientific attitude.”

-China’s move appeared to be grounded in its demands that its citizens be treated the same as those of other country.
-Around a dozen countries have followed the U.S. in requiring negative tests for travelers coming from China, which has lifted most of its “zero-COVID” restrictions for the first time in three years but also has been experiencing a major outbreak since last month.
+China’s move appeared to be grounded in its demands that its citizens be treated the same as those of other countries.
+About a dozen countries have followed the U.S. in requiring either a negative test before departing China, a virus test on arrival at the airport, or both.

-Wang did not respond directly to questions about the suspension of visa issuance to South Koreans and Japanese, saying only that he had “made it very clear.”
+He did not respond directly when asked if new visas had been suspended for South Koreans and Japanese, saying only that he had “made it very clear.”

 The World Health Organization and several nations have accused China of withholding data on its outbreak.
-The testing requirements are aimed at identifying potential virus variants carried by travelers.
+A WHO official said Tuesday that t he agency sees no immediate threat for the European region from China’s outbreak, but that more information is needed.

 China’s ambassador to Australia said the response of those nations to China’s COVID-19 outbreak hadn’t been proportionate or constructive.